If you heard there’s a way to double your chances to get fit, wouldn’t you want to know more?

 Time can drag on (and on) when you exercise alone.
 Think of those days when you’re slogging through your treadmill workout, feeling like you’ve been on forever, only to find out it’s been five minutes?

 The company of a colleague or friend can help the time fly, and keep your eyes off the clock.
 Socially engaging with other people before, during, or after a workout can keep you exercising longer, and harder.
 With a distraction — chatting on a walk, for instance — your perception of how much you’re exerting yourself is much less.

 3. It’s less scary to try new workouts.

-When you’ve got a partner in crime, it’s less intimidating to check out a new gym or try a new class or piece of equipment.
-If you’ve been dying to try kettlebells, experience yoga, or do a Crossfit workout, get a buddy on board.
+When you’ve got a partner, it’s less intimidating to check out a new gym or try a new class or piece of equipment.
+If you’ve been eager to try kettlebells, experience yoga, or do a Crossfit workout, get a buddy on board.

 4. You’ll feel more motivated…

 Most of us have a competitive streak, and healthy competition is a good thing because it pushes you to perform better.
 A workout buddy can be the motivation you need to bump your exercise intensity up a notch — for instance, walking or jogging with a friend whose pace is faster than yours, or lifting heavier weights.
 Chances are, you’ll go all out; who wants to get left in the dust?